Last Updated on October 11, 2023 by Editorial Team

 - Attitude and empathy towards others

-- Conduct in home, school and towards the community
+- Conduct at home, school, and in the community

 - Maintaining eye contact